Teaching Quantum Computing through Lab-Integrated Learning: Bridging Conceptual and Computational Understanding: Background

 These courses are generally targeted at graduate students.
 Undergraduate quantum computing offerings within computer science departments remain relatively uncommon \cite{ut-austin, ucla}.
 However, there has been increasing interest in developing programming-oriented and software-focused quantum computing courses that prioritize algorithmic thinking, practical experimentation, and computational abstraction.
 Notable examples include the University of Washington's course Introduction to Quantum Computing and Quantum Programming in Q\#~\cite{uw, qc-sigcse}, and the work by Seegerer and others~\cite{seegerer}, which explores how core ideas such as superposition, entanglement, and quantum algorithms can be taught through computing education frameworks.

 These efforts represent a meaningful shift toward integrating theory with practice.
 Programming-based instruction has shown that active experimentation can make quantum concepts more accessible to computer science students.
 Nevertheless, many current courses still lack dedicated laboratory components that allow students to formulate hypotheses, visualize results, and debug their understanding through code.
 By comparison, classical computing education often begins with hands-on programming, then progresses toward algorithms and theory through iterative practice.
 Quantum computing education stands to benefit from a similar approach, where theoretical concepts are grounded in coding and experimentation rather than introduced as purely abstract content.
+In contrast to prior programming-oriented courses, our work places sustained, weekly laboratory experimentation at the center of conceptual development rather than as a supplement to lectures.